 Epoxy crack injection (also referred to as epoxy injection) is an extremely effective and reliable concrete crack repair method, used exclusively for the repair of poured concrete foundation cracks, for the structural repair of same, to fix basement leaks, and to prevent poured concrete foundation cracks from leaking in the future.
-When done properly by a trained injection technician, this type of concrete crack repair does not fail.
+When used under the right conditions and when done properly by a trained injection technician, an epoxy concrete crack repair does not fail.

-Civil engineers commonly recommend epoxy crack injection for the structural repair of cracked concrete in applications such as highway overpasses and overhead concrete structures; this is due to epoxy's significant bond strength.
-While epoxy crack injections are not as versatile as polyurethane crack injections, for example, the repair of actively leaking cracks contributing to a wet basement, epoxy crack injection is nonetheless a very effective means of repairing concrete cracks and preventing potential basement leaks.
-With an epoxy injection you accomplish several objectives at the same time: you are waterproofing your basement, you are structurally repairing a foundation crack, and you are preventing the possibility of a future basement leak from the repaired crack.
+Civil engineers commonly recommend epoxy concrete crack injection for the structural repair of cracked concrete in applications such as highway overpasses and overhead concrete structures; this is due to epoxy's significant bond strength.
+While epoxy crack injections are not as versatile as polyurethane crack injections, for example, the repair of actively leaking cracks contributing to a wet basement, the use of epoxy is nonetheless a very effective means of repairing concrete cracks and preventing potential basement leaks.
+With this crack repair method you accomplish several objectives at the same time: you are waterproofing your basement, you are structurally repairing a foundation crack, and you are preventing the possibility of a future basement leak from the repaired crack.

-With so much information published on the internet anyone doing research on epoxy injections will encounter contradictory opinions as to whether or not epoxy crack injections actually work.
-Fortunately, there are credible sources of information on the internet that answer such questions.
-The American Concrete Institute www.concrete.org has published a bulletin on this subject specifically; click on this hyperlink to view their document entitled "Structural Crack Repair by Epoxy Injection".
+With so much information published on the internet anyone doing research on epoxy injections will encounter contradictory opinions as to whether or not this type of repair actually works.
+Yes it does and fortunately, there are credible sources of information on the internet that confirm this.
+The American Concrete Institute www.concrete.org has published a bulletin on this subject specifically; click on this hyperlink to view their document entitled "Field Guide to Concrete Repair Application Procedures".

 The injected epoxy typically cures within 5 hours and bonds the two sides of the crack together in addition to filling the crack through the entire thickness of the foundation wall (typically 8"), thereby sealing the crack permanently because the crack essentially no longer exists; this is the ultimate concrete crack repair.
 In fact, the bond strength of epoxy exceeds the strength of the concrete itself!
-There is no drilling involved with an epoxy crack repair and odors are not noticeable.
-Most customers prefer the epoxy crack injection to repair their poured concrete foundation cracks where they have the option between epoxy injection and polyurethane crack injection because an epoxy crack repair is a structural repair.
+There is no drilling involved with low pressure crack injection and odors are not noticeable.
+Epoxy if often the preferred crack repair material because it is a structural repair.

 During this step, the injection technician will gain access to the foundation crack from inside the basement.
 Subsequently, the injection ports will be installed, and the crack will be covered over with the epoxy paste.
 Crack preparation for an epoxy crack injection typically takes 30 minutes.